AlexanderSWilliams/Anti-IP-License/README.md

 **No Fraud**

-If you are found guilty of committing fraud using any of the licensed intellectual property in a court of law, then your license ends immediately.
+If you are found guilty of committing fraud using any of the intellectual property granted to you by this license in a court of law, then your license ends immediately.

 **Reliability**